 Math flashcards are one of my favorite methods to reinforce or teach a new math skill!
 They are perfect for any subject, but I especially love to use them during math.
 There are so many games, drills, and activities you can create using flashcards.
 I love using them as a way for my students to practice addition, subtraction, multiplication, and division facts.

-Here are 3 ways to Use Flashcards to Master Math Facts and Math Concepts like Time, Fractions and Money
+Here are 3 ways to Use Math Flashcards to Master Concepts like Math Facts, Time, Fractions, and Money

 3. Mom and Pop Way